poole/hyde/index.md

 You will not run out of ideas of projects you can build thanks to our list of project ideas, project-based tutorials.
 <hr/>
 <h3>HTML Practice Projects</h3>
 By now, you should be confident enough to attempt building a project on your own.
 Pick a project from <a href="/html-only-projects">HTML-only projects</a> and build it.
-You can always search online for solutions incase you get stuck.</p>
+You can always search online for solutions incase you get stuck.

-Pick a project from the list of HTML only projects and build it from scratch.</p>
+Pick a project from the list of HTML only projects and build it from scratch.

 <a href="html-only-projects">
    <button>HTML-only Projects</button>
 </a>